Need for Speed: Need for Speed Payback (2017)

 EA and Ghost Games released Need for Speed Payback in 2017 for Microsoft Windows, PlayStation 4, and Xbox One.
 The game has an offline single-player mode unlike the previous title.
 Payback is set in Fortune Valley.
 The game is focused on "action driving" and has three playable characters (each with different sets of skills) working together to pull off action movie-like sequences, in addition having a 24-hour day-night cycle.

 Need for Speed Heat (2019)

 Need for Speed Heat was released in 2019 for Microsoft Windows, PlayStation 4 and Xbox One.
 The game is set in Palm City.
 Unlike the previous title, which featured a full day-night cycle, the time of day can be switched when needed between a day and night period, with each period offering different races and payouts.
 Heat is similar to other titles and features a "Heat" system in which players earn rep when participating in police pursuits, with greater amounts offered during night than in the day.
-This was the last title released by Ghost Games before its dissolvement in 2020, after which Criterion took full creative oversight of the franchise.
+This was the last title released by Ghost Games before its dissolution in 2020, after which Criterion took full creative oversight of the franchise.